Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

-Our next goal is to prove the following proposition, which associates a canonical map with values in $V(\Theta)$ to every reducible subgroupoid.

-\begin{prop} Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a discrete measured groupoid over a base space $Y$, and let $\rho:\calg\to G$ be an action-type cocycle.
-Let $\calh$ and $\calh'$ be two measured subgroupoids of $\calg$, and assume that $\calh$ is of infinite type and is stably normalized by $\calh'$.
-Assume in addition that there exists a stably $(\calh,\rho)$-invariant Borel map $Y\to V(\Theta)$.
+\begin{lemma} Let $G$ be a countable group, let $\Theta$ be a curve-graph-like $G$-graph.
+Let $\calg$ be a discrete measured groupoid over a finite measure space $Y$, and let $\rho:\calg\to G$ be a strict cocycle.
+Let $\calh$ be a measured subgroupoid of $\calg$.